nomemory/andreinc-site/_posts/2021-10-02-implementing-hash-tables-in-c-part-1.md

 The intended audience for this article is undergrad students or seasoned developers who want to refresh their knowledge on the subject.

+The code should be compiled with the `C99` flag.

+The reader should already be familiar with C (pointers, pointer functions, macros, memory management), and basic data sturctures knowledge (e.g.: arrays, linked lists and binary trees).

 # Table of contents
 * toc
 {:toc}